tcrouzet/md/2022/07/carnet-de-route-juin-2022.md

 ### Dimanche 12, Balaruc

 [Un psychothérapeute liste les conséquences de l’absence du père](https://www.yourtango.com/self/how-know-father-wound-still-affects-you-today) : « drug and alcohol abuse, depression and suicide, teen pregnancy, sexual addiction, poverty, divorce, crime, broken marriages », j’ai envie d’ajouter « writing addiction ».
 [Quand un journaliste demande à Stephen King si l’écriture est une addiction](https://www.rollingstone.com/culture/culture-features/stephen-king-the-rolling-stone-interview-191529/), il répond : « Yeah.
 Sure.
 I love it.
 And it’s one of the few things where I do it less now and get as much out of it.
 Usually with dope and booze, you do it more and get less out of it as time goes by.
 It’s still really good, but it’s addictive, obsessive-compulsive behavior.
 So I’ll write every day for maybe six months and get a draft of something—and then I make myself stop completely for 10 days or 12 days in order to let everything settle.
 But during that time off, I drive my wife crazy.
-She says, ‘Get out of my way, get out of the house, go do something—paint a birdhouse, anything!’ »
+She says, 'Get out of my way, get out of the house, go do something—paint a birdhouse, anything!’ »

 ### Lundi 13, Balaruc